Trusted by Tens of Thousands | www.ThePearlSource.com

-Slow fashion is all about creating, as well as shopping for higher quality items that are designed to last.
+Slow fashion is all about both creating and buying higher quality items that are designed to last.
 The growing movement encourages a variety of sustainable practices, including forming a connection with the environment and reducing toxins and waste.
-The principles of slow fashion include: sustainable materials, fewer collections, fair trade, minimizing waste, making great use of resources and transparency.
+The principles of slow fashion are a guide to making conscious consumer choices.
+These include using sustainable materials, creating fewer collections, and promoting fair trade.
+They also champion minimizing waste, making proper use of resources, and transparency.

 Familiar with the term ‘shopaholic’?
 In simple terms, a slow fashion convert is the exact opposite of that.
 Next, we’re tackling no less than 21 things you can do today to move from fast fashion to slow fashion.
 Every choice you make matters: from the clothes you pick to your earring types, shoes and bags.
 From the types of rings you wear to your staple wardrobe items.
 The good news is that everyone, regardless of budget, values and time constraints, can find ways to reduce their closet’s impact.
 Read on to find just what you can do – and how to do it – in simple, easy to-follow steps.

 We are what we eat – and we are what we wear.
-The easiest way to start on your slow fashion journey is to start thinking about your fashion choices the exact same way you think about your food choices and gain more information.
-Whether you are an avid label reader, eat exclusively organic or determined to shop smarter and aim for zero waste, the same principles apply to clothing.
-As a general rule, avoiding waste is imperative and just as important as making sure that you are not wrapping yourself in fabrics loaded with chemicals.
+Theres an easy way to start on your slow fashion journey.
+That is, to start thinking about your fashion choices with the same curiosity as your food choices.
+Whether you are an avid label reader, eat exclusively organic, or determined to shop smarter and aim for zero waste, the same principles apply to clothing.
 Eco fashion respects ethical standards and uses mainly sustainable textiles.
 Here are some easy slow fashion principles and steps you can take in order to get you started:

 Basically, when it comes to slow fashion, investigate before you buy.
 And not lightly so, but in true detective fashion – pun intended.
 Be smart about it and leave nothing to chance.
 Becoming a ‘Shopping Sherlock’ overnight might seem a tad overwhelming, but be patient.
 Always remember that it’s called ‘slow fashion’ for a reason, and that it because it takes time.
 Finding your go-to slow fashion brand might take a little time, but it is easily doable through social media.